mirmahathir1/blog/README.md

 ## PWA

-* Make sure the app is developed as a PWS.
+* Make sure the app is developed as a PWA.
 Ensure PWA is installable and passes Lighthouse PWA checks.
 * Upload to Google Play Console.
 Use same signing key for updates.

 ## Deployment